 Body slams, throwing chairs, and knockout punches, These are the wrestling moves we love to watch.
-While the fans know that most of the moves in pro-wrestling are scripted, what they may not realize is that the injuries can be very real.
+While the fans know that most of the moves in pro-wrestling are scripted, what they may not realize is that pro-wrestling injuries can be very real.

 No matter how strategic and planned the moves are, injuries in pro wrestling can be inevitable.
-There isn’t much protective gear involved in wrestling, but we are seeing more and more pro wrestlers make the move to wear mouthguards to protect their teeth.
+There isn’t much protective gear involved in wrestling, but we are seeing more and more pro wrestlers make the move to wear wrestling mouthguards to protect their teeth.

 To learn more about this new trend in pro wrestling we talked to Skyler Fayden.
 Skyler has been wrestling for nearly 7 years.
 He wrestled for various promotions, between Texas to Ohio, mainly based in Oklahoma.
 He gave us some insight on why he wears a mouthguard and why it is so important for wrestlers.